stanford-oval/storm/README.md

 Contact person: [Yijia Shao](mailto:shaoyj@stanford.edu) and [Yucheng Jiang](mailto:yuchengj@stanford.edu)

 ## Acknowledgement
-We would like to thank Wikipedia for their excellent open-source content.
+We would like to thank Wikipedia for its excellent open-source content.
 The FreshWiki dataset is sourced from Wikipedia, licensed under the Creative Commons Attribution-ShareAlike (CC BY-SA) license.

 We are very grateful to [Michelle Lam](https://michelle123lam.github.io/) for designing the logo for this project and [Dekun Ma](https://dekun.me) for leading the UI development.